-- Banglamphu: based on Th Khao San and its side streets, this is one of the city’s best nightlife hostspots, where you'll find a chaotic mix of foreigners and increasing numbers of locals.
+- Banglamphu: Based on Th Khao San and its side streets, this is one of the city’s best nightlife hotspots, where you'll find a chaotic mix of foreigners and increasing numbers of locals.
 Brick Bar is popular with locals and has great live music; The Club is enormous and often hosts guest DJs; Phra Nakorn Bar & Gallery has a lovely rooftop area.

-- Sukhumvit: this long street is packed with cocktail bars, craft beer pubs, live music venes, eateries and nightclubs.
+- Sukhumvit: This long street is packed with cocktail bars, craft beer pubs, live music venues, eateries and nightclubs.
 Favourites are Levels, a hotel club that stays open late; Nung-Len for live bands; and WTF (Wonderful Thai Friendship!) for pretty much everything!

 - Khaosan: This area is filled with foreigners and young backpackers.
 The dress is more casual and the vibe is rowdier.
 You'll probably find the cheapest drinks here.

 - Royal City Avenue: The most posh area for partying in Bangkok, the atmosphere is young and elegant.
 The only downside is that the area is a bit far from the center, however, it's easy to reach by cab.

 - Thong Lor: If you're looking for something more exclusive, Thong Lor is what you're looking for.
 It's a neighborhood where you can eat in expensive restaurants, go to chic bars and end the night in a swanky nightclub.
 Here, foreigners are mixed with wealthy Thais.

 Nightclubs in Bangkok are quite large and ticket prices are usually about € 10 (US$ 10.40).
 Once inside, a bottle to share between several people costs about € 15 (US$ 15.60), making it the economic option.

 - Route66: The biggest nightclub in Bangkok and the preferred one of young people.
 It has three rooms with various styles of music, ranging from electronic to commercial.